Regular Army of the Georgian Democratic Republic: Establishment (1918)

-Ultimately Georgia ended up with both the army and the Red Guard.
-The latter was renamed into the People's Guard and was tasked with dealing with the internal issues exclusively, while in war time it would dissolve and the guardsmen would join the army through their respective enlistment offices.
-The People's Guard was formalized as the state entity with the new law passed in July 1918.
-The Guard was not within the jurisdiction of the Defence Ministry during peace time unlike the army and was subordinated to the Guard's General Headquarters.
-During the war, both the army and the People's Guard were to be subordinated to the Commander in Chief.
-The service in the People's Guard did not exempt the guardsmen from serving in the regular army and thus during the mobilization of the army the guardsmen were to be scattered within the regular army units.
-The Guard was subordinated directly to the chairman of the government and had its own district headquarters.
-The district headquarters were elected by the local guardsmen and were confirmed by the General Headquarters.
+Ultimately, Georgia came to have both a regular army and the Red Guard.
+The latter was soon renamed the People's Guard and was primarily responsible for maintaining internal security.
+In wartime, it was to be dissolved as a separate formation, with its members joining the army through their respective enlistment offices.
+The People's Guard was formally established as a state institution under a law enacted in July 1918.
+During peacetime, the Guard remained outside the jurisdiction of the Ministry of Defence, unlike the regular army, and was subordinated to its own General Headquarters.
+In wartime, both the army and the People's Guard were to come under the authority of the Commander-in-Chief.
+Service in the People's Guard did not exempt its members from compulsory military service; consequently, upon mobilization, guardsmen were to be distributed among regular army units.
+The Guard was directly subordinate to the chairman of the government and maintained its own district headquarters.
+These district headquarters were elected by local guardsmen and required confirmation by the General Headquarters.

-In June 1918, the government passed the first decree on the regular army, establishing its temporary organization structures.
-The regular army was subordinated to the Defence Ministry and the deputy minister served as the chief in command.
-The army had the general and field staffs, the latter being responsible for training and supplies, while the former for war planning, the mobilization schemes, topography, legislative work etc. The Georgian Army Corps was transformed into the Georgian Regular Army and the commander of the corps was replaced by the Commander in Chief.
-The General Army was to be recruited through the mandatory conscription.
-The conscripts would serve two years in the army, then be transferred to the reserve for 18 years and then 8 years to the militia.
-The Guard was volunteer-based.
+In June 1918, the government issued its first decree regulating the regular army and establishing its provisional organizational structure.
+The army was placed under the authority of the Ministry of Defence, with the deputy minister serving as its commander.
+The army had a General Staff and a Field Staff, the latter responsible for training and supply, while the former handled war planning, mobilization schemes, topography, and legislative matters.
+The Georgian Army Corps was reorganized as the Georgian Regular Army, and the corps commander was replaced by a Commander-in-Chief.
+The regular army was to be recruited through compulsory conscription.
+Conscripts were required to serve for two years in the army, followed by 18 years in the reserve and a further eight years in the militia.
+In contrast, the People's Guard remained a volunteer-based force.

-The relations between the Regular Army and the People's Guard were marked by antagonism.
-The existence of parallel structures within the armed forces undermined the coordination.
-Moreover, there were some armed incidents between the guardsmen and the regular army soldiers.
-In general, the People's Guard was treated as the privileged structure.
-Despite being obliged to subordinate to the Commander in Chief during war time with the guardsmen joining the regular army units, in reality the guardsmen continued to fight within the People's Guard units and often did not follow the instructions of the Commander in Chief.
+Relations between the Regular Army and the People's Guard were characterized by persistent antagonism, while the existence of parallel military structures hindered effective coordination.
+Tensions occasionally escalated into armed clashes between guardsmen and regular army personnel.
+The People's Guard was generally treated as the more privileged of the two forces.
+Although it was formally required to come under the authority of the Commander-in-Chief during wartime, with guardsmen being incorporated into regular army units, in practice they often continued to operate as separate People's Guard formations and frequently disregarded the orders of the Commander-in-Chief.

-The regular army had its high priest, with Anton Totibadze serving on this position.
+The regular army had its own senior military chaplain, a position held by Anton Totibadze.

-In August 1918, the new laws were passed on the structure of the regular army.
-According to the staff structure adopted in 1918, the army was to consist of two infantry divisions, a separate artillery brigade, a cavalry brigade, an engineering-technical force, and a coastal (border) army (41,260 men in total).
+In August 1918, new legislation was enacted establishing the organizational structure of the regular army.
+Under the 1918 establishment, the army was to comprise two infantry divisions, a separate artillery brigade, a cavalry brigade, an engineering-technical force, and a coastal (border) force, with a total authorized strength of 41,260 personnel.

-The army units were to include following detachments:
+The army was to comprise the following formations: